 + What happens if I have to cancel my course?

 We understand that circumstances may change and you may need to cancel your booking with us after you have paid.
-There is no cancellation charge for bookings made 4 weeks before you start a short term course.
-You can get a full refund.
-Cancellations of long term courses (ie. 25 weeks) due to visa refusal there is a cancellation fee of €100.
+There is no cancellation charge for bookings made 4 weeks before you start a short term course - You can get a full refund.
+For cancellations of long term courses (ie. 25 weeks) due to visa refusal there is a cancellation fee of €100.
 You can receive a full refund minus the cancellation fee.
 If you need to cancel within 4 weeks of the start date of your course, there is a cancellation fee of €200.
 Cancellations are only permitted prior to the date on which services commence.
 There is no refund after the commencement date.

 + What are the course prices?

-Adult course prices – click here.
-We do not charge registration fees.
+Adult course prices – click here

 For further information on full fees for longer term students (ie. 25 weeks) on a study visa, please see the information section for Academic Year Students.